What is Net 30 in Payment Terms?

 Net 10, in the same vein as net 15 and net 30, is a member of a group of payment terms that outline when a payment is due.
-In the case of net 10, it is within 10 days.
+In the case of net 10, it is within 10 days—suitable when you expect an early payment.
 Net 10, net 15, and net 30 all serve the same function on an invoice, with the exception of the length of time provided to pay the amount credited.

-Rather than simply be payment terms and conditions function, net 10, net 15, net 30 payment terms actually function as a form of credit.
+Net 10, net 15 and net 30 are not only common invoice payment terms, they also function as a form of credit.
 It implies that goods and services have been provided and that the payee has been credited for those until a 30 day time period has passed, or in the case of net 10, within 10 days.